Baytown Core

 General Construction in Highlands, TX

 Highlands is part of our Gulf Coast service area for commercial and industrial construction.
-We coordinate site development, shell delivery, utilities, hardscape, and phased turnover with a delivery model shaped around I-10 access and ship-channel proximity, industrial support and yard-oriented properties, and commercial reinvestment near established neighborhoods.
+We coordinate site development, shell delivery, utilities, hardscape, and phased turnover with a delivery model shaped around I-10 East access and Ship Channel proximity for industrial support building, equipment yard, and contractor laydown area development on Crosby-Lynchburg Road and adjacent industrial parcels, industrial support and yard-oriented property demand from Baytown and Channelview refinery and petrochemical contractor networks requiring affordable East Harris County land near the I-10 corridor, and commercial reinvestment near the Highlands Neighborhood Center serving the established residential community with auto services, healthcare, and food service projects.

 Baytown Delivery EcosystemCommercial + IndustrialReal Nearby Market